 Per UNESCO, 40% of the world's population receives an education in languages other than their mother tongue.
 We Speak! provides a fun, engaging, and collaborative way to tackle this language barrier, or to learn a language for any reason.

-The objective is to provide a template teachers can use to incorporate any curriculum for any language or grade level.
+We Speak! provides a template teachers can use to incorporate any curriculum for any language or grade level.
 "What if all you had to do was put a lesson in a spreadsheet, and you have a ready-to-go game to get your students engaged in learning?"

 Want to learn more?
 Read the full game rules, or try it out yourself on Tabletopia!